openbabel/documentation/FileFormats/FastSearching.rst

 (~30 minutes for a 250,000 molecule file).
 The subsequent seaching is much faster, a few seconds, and so can be done interactively.

-For more information on using the FastSearch index format, see the user's tutorial.

 Writing to the fs format makes an index (a very slow process)::

   babel datafile.xxx index.fs